torognes/vsearch/README.md

 Please see the files in the `eval` folder for the scripts used for this assessment.

-**Search speed:** The speed of VSEARCH searches appears to somewhat faster than USEARCH when USEARCH is run without the `--fulldp` option.
+**Search speed:** The speed of VSEARCH searches appears to be somewhat faster than USEARCH when USEARCH is run without the `--fulldp` option.
 When USEARCH is run with the `--fulldp` option, VSEARCH may be considerable faster, but it depends on the options and sequences used.

 For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 46 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
 This includes time for loading, masking and indexing the database (about 2 secs for VSEARCH, 5 secs for USEARCH).
 The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).